DevExpress/testcafe-studio-docs/documentation/working-with-testcafe-studio/organizing-tests.md

 TestCafe Studio also allows you to write tests in JavaScript or TypeScript.
 You create a `.js` or `.ts` file in a test directory, open this file in a built-in code editor and write test code.

 Coded tests must be organized by tested pages into categories called **fixtures**.
 You declare fixtures in the test code.
 For more information, see [Writing Test Code].

+The **Explorer** panel shows test files, fixtures and tests in a tree-like structure.

+IMAGE

+> If a test file contains one fixture, the Explorer panel doesn't show it, it shows the tests as the test file's child nodes.